Branch-Mathematics-BM/Branch-Mathematics-BM.github.io/README.md

 Gravity and spacetime work is active mathematical-physics research.

+General Relativity remains the native authority where GR is being applied.

-Physical investigation emphasizes forward-causal geometric phenomena.
+Physical investigation emphasizes forward-causal geometric phenomena such as:

+* proper-time gradients;
+* geodesic deflection and acceleration;
+* frame dragging;
+* tidal stretch and squeeze;
+* focusing and defocusing;
+* redshift;
+* lensing;
+* timing;
+* memory effects.

 Mathematical closed-timelike-curve or backward-time constructions are not treated as established physical mechanisms.